lucrnz/aoc-2022/README.md

 ## Advent of Code 2022

-My solutions for AOC 2022
+My solutions for AOC 2022.

-I take this as an oportunity to rotate through the programming languages that I know.
+I take this challanges as an oportunity to show the programming languages that I know.

 https://adventofcode.com/2022